Relationships and housing ( 8.28.0. )

 Registered persons occupying private lodgings with shared facilities do not have security of tenure and may be asked to vacate the property at any time.

-10. An existing States Housing tenant may only move a partner in to live with her/him after seeking and being granted permission.
-After the partner has moved in, the tenant could apply to the Housing Department for the sole tenancy to become a joint tenancy if both parties have Entitled Status.
-This would be permitted at the discretion of the Housing Minister.
+10. An existing Social Housing tenant may only move a partner in to live with her/him after seeking and being granted permission.
+After the partner has moved in, the tenant could apply to the Social Housing provider for the sole tenancy to become a joint tenancy if both parties have Entitled Status.

 Owner occupied accommodation